arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/datalogging-iot/content.md

 ![Node-RED graphical user interface (GUI).](assets/x8-data-logging-img_04.png)

 Node-RED desktop is a GUI that lets us work with Node-RED flows graphically.
 We can test Node-RED  by connecting to the local MQTT broker we set up before using a Node-RED flow.
 In the `Nodes` section located in the left part of the browser, search for `network` and choose the `mqtt in` node and drop it in the workspace; we will use this node to connect to the local MQTT broker of the X8.
-To change the node's properties, double click on it and define the following properties:
+To change the node's properties, double-click on it and define the following properties:

 - **Server**: `your-portenta-ip:1883`
 - **Action**: `Subscribe to single topic`